vegaprotocol/specs/specs/0027-auctions.md

 ### Upon exiting auction mode

-- Pegged orders (all kinds, inclucing MM ones) get reinstated in the order they were originally submitted in.
+- Pegged orders (all kinds, including MM ones) get reinstated in the order they were originally submitted in.
 - Limit orders stay on the book (unless they have a TIF: only good for auction).

 ## Exiting the auction mode

-Please note auction should only ever be exitted if doing so wouldn't trigger entry triggers of any other auction types defined for the market (e.g. price monitoring auction, liquidity monitoring auction).
+Please note auction should only ever be exited if doing so wouldn't trigger entry triggers of any other auction types defined for the market (e.g. price monitoring auction, liquidity monitoring auction).
 Otherwise the auction gets extended by the period prescribed by the appropriate trigger(s).

 ## First/Naive implementation